tarantool/queue/README.md

 1. The driver works with tuples.
 The only thing the driver needs to know about the tuples is their first two fields: id and state.
 1. Whenever the driver notices that a task state has changed, it must notify the framework about the change.
-1. The driver must not throw execptions, unless the driver API is misused.
+1. The driver must not throw exceptions, unless the driver API is misused.
 I.e. for normal operation, even errors during normal operation, there should be no exceptions.

 ## Driver API